RicoJia/Mumble-Robot/mumble_onboard/halo/README.md

 | Aquarius       | PCL-ICP        | 2453 | 8          | 0.07   |
 | Aquarius  | PCL-NDT        | 213       | N/A          | 0.118   |

+### Direct NDT Lidar-Odometry

+This implementation is a proof of concept with SIMD and multi-threaded optimzations on sub-components.
+However, in this implementation, front end scan matching and back end optimization are done in the same thread.

 ## Conventions